hitsub2/spark-on-eks/Step.md

 #### Creat the cluster

+eksctl will render some cloudformation stacks based on your yaml, you can check the Cloudformation status.

 It will take about 20 minutes to create the cluster.

 ```
 eksctl create cluster -f eksctl_cluster.yaml
 ```

 ## Install Karpenter